ardalis/CleanArchitecture/README.md

 You should **fork this repository** only if you plan on submitting a pull request.
 Or if you'd like to keep a copy of a snapshot of the repository in your own GitHub account.

 You should **clone this repository** if you're one of the contributors and you have commit access to it.
 Otherwise you probably want one of the other options.

+## Running Migrations

+In Visual Studio, open the Package Manager Console, and run `Add-Migration InitialMigrationName -StartupProject Your.ProjectName.Web -Context AppDbContext -Project Your.ProjectName.Infrastructure`.

+To use SqlServer, change `options.UseSqlite(connectionString));` to `options.UseSqlServer(connectionString));` in the `Your.ProjectName.Infrastructure.StartupSetup` file.
+Also remember to replace the `SqliteConnection` with `DefaultConnection` in the `Your.ProjectName.Web.Program` file, which points to your Database Server.

 # Goals